ndrew95/CS_Capstone/README.md

                     source ~/kivy_venv/bin/activate

+Secondly, PyMySql will need to be installed

+         Pip Install pymysql

   Additionally, Garden may or may not need to be installed.
 Garden also may or may not need to be upgraded--this depends on     the computer used.

 Running DRCA: